GuyAfik/Web-Chat-Server/README.md

 3) Client will be able to leave the server whenever he wishes.
 4) Client will be able to get information about which clients are connected to the server (except himself)
 5) Client will be able to check what his username is.
+6) Client will be able to send private messages to any other client he wishes as long as that client is connected to the chat server.

 ## Prerequisites